Using a Garmin Watch for Long COVID

 I manually record the intensity minutes each day in my activity log to look for patterns.
 I use my watch to see today’s intensity minutes to estimate my remaining energy for the day.
 This is very similar to the Pace Points in the Visible app.

 One snag is that the intensity minutes are computed using the zones in place at the time.
-If I change the zone configurations, I cannot compare the intensity minutes for current days to days before the change.
+If I change the zone configurations, I cannot compare the intensity minutes now to days before the change.

 Just like in Visible, heart rate monitoring does not account for mental or emotional exertion well.
 I have also found that my heart rate can vary significantly doing the same activity on different days.